Civic Tourism Case Study – Tourism & Trade

 climate-action contributes to the larger sustainability economy and green climate investment

-This media platform provides sustainability stakeholders, includingfunders, policymakers, and board leaders, a clear platform to examine what works and who is serious.
+The Climate-Action Innovation media platform provides sustainability stakeholders, including funders, policymakers, and board leaders, with laser-sharp clarity to examine what works and who is serious.

 ESG is an important foundation for the sustainability economy

-This sustainability-centric publication examines how good governance, social value, and environmental planning shape long-term competitiveness.
+The ESG Leadership Review Magazine is a sustainability-centric publication that examines how good governance, social value, and environmental planning shape long-term competitiveness.

 concept of carbon credit reducing carbon emissions Zero net greenhouse gas emissions target Carbon credits to invest in sustainable businesses green climate investment